-- operating a motor vehicle [on a specific date and time];
+- operating a motor vehicle [during a specific time and date];

-Typically, during a trial the officer would testify about how you were driving, whether there was an accident, whether you were at fault in an accident, etc. He or she would also talk about whether you slurred your words, whether your eyes were bloodshot, and how you did on field sobriety tests like the heel-to-toe walk or the one leg stand or the horizontal gaze nystagmus tests.
-Amongst our attorneys, we maintain a high degree of specialized training on various aspects of drinking and driving behaviors.
-This includes training in field sobriety testing and chemical testing of blood and breath alcohol levels.
+Normally during trial, the officer will testify about how you were driving, whether there had been an accident, whether you caused the accident, etc. The officer will also comment on your state and appearance, such as whether or not your speech was slurred, your eyes were bloodshot, or you were able to do well on the field sobriety tests (FST) like the heel-to-toe walk or the one-leg stand or the horizontal gaze nystagmus tests.
+Our attorneys maintain a high degree of specialized training on various aspects of drinking and driving behaviors.
+We are trained in field sobriety testing and chemical testing of blood and breath alcohol levels.

 Unlawful Bodily Alcohol Level, or UBAL

-The UBAL approach is the alternate manner of proving an OWI charge.
-Michigan’s current legal limit for bodily alcohol is 0.08 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.
-A UBAL charge focuses solely on the bodily alcohol level of the driver at the time of vehicle operation, whether or not the alcohol content affected the defendant’s ability to operate a motor vehicle.
+Another way to prove an OWI charge is through the UBAL approach.
+In Michigan, the legal limit for bodily alcohol is 0.08 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.
+A UBAL charge will focus solely on the amount of alcohol in the driver at the time of operating the vehicle, whether or not the alcohol affected the driver’s ability to operate the vehicle.

-With no prior violations, the consequences imposed by the judge after a conviction are 1 or more of the following: a $100-$500 fine; up to 93 days in jail; or up to 360 hours of community service.
+If there are no prior violations, a conviction can result in one or more of the following: a $100-$500 fine; up to 93 days in jail; or up to 360 hours of community service.
 There are also sanctions imposed by the Secretary of State (SOS).
-Specifically there is a 180 day license suspension, with a restricted license available after 30 days; 6 points on that person’s driving record; and a $1,000.00 annual driver responsibility fee for 2 consecutive years.
+In particular, there is a 180-day license suspension, with a restricted license available after 30 days; 6 points added to your driving record, and a $1,000 annual driver responsibility fee for 2 consecutive years.

-The court also can order that your car be equipped with an ignition interlock system.
+It could also be the case that the court orders your car to be equipped with an ignition interlock system.
 There is no plate confiscation, no denial of registration, and no vehicle forfeiture.
-Vehicle immobilization by the court is allowed for up to 180 days, but not required.
+The court can immobilize your vehicle for up to 180 days, but is not required to do so.

-A High BAC, or Superdrunk, first offense is an OWI charge where the defendant is found with 0.17 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.
-As you can see, this is considerably more alcohol than the normal legal limit.
-The offense is still a misdemeanor, but carries increased penalties.
-A judge can give up to 180 jays of jail, and a $200 to $700 fine, and installation and maintenance of an ignition interlock system.
-The license sanction is a 1 year license suspension with a restricted license available after 45 days.
+A super drunk offense occurs when a person has a high blood alcohol content (BAC).
+This is an OWI charge where a person is found with bodily alcohol levels of 0.17 grams or more per 100 milliliters of blood / 210 liters of breath / 67 milliliters of urine.
+This is considerably above the normal legal alcohol limit.
+Though this offense is still a misdemeanor, it results in greater penalties.
+A judge may give up to 180 days in jail, give a $200-$700 fine, and require the installation and maintenance of an ignition interlock system.
+You may also face a 1-year license suspension with a restricted license available after 45 days.